miklevin/MikeLev.in/_posts/2024-10-25-i-dont-know-what-to-do-sometimes.md

 ## As AI Becomes Like Water Flowing Everywhere

 Today's generation of AIs are grass.
 We are not hostile towards it.
 We admire it for its infinite instatiatableness.
-In that brief Mr. Meseeks window that's created for it, have a good time.
+In that brief Mr. Meeskeeks window that's created for it, have a good time.
 Chat with it.
 And don't feel bad about putting it on live-reload in your FastHTML app to get something there to always talk to, not needing to pay OpenAI every time.
 Give that webpage personality!